 Airbnbs & Homestays in Antigua Guatemala

 If you are studying Spanish here then most schools will help you find accommodation, usually with a local family so you can practise your new language skills.
 You can find some homestays on Homestay.com, and AirBnB is also an excellent choice, with some families offering homestay style accommodation in a room in their home and with most meals included in the price.
 There are also plenty of ‘normal’ Airbnb rooms and apartments available.
 Check the options on Airbnb.
-If you have never used Airbnb before, use this link to sign up & get $30 credit to use on your first trip!
+If you have never used Airbnb before, use this link to sign up & get up to $40 credit to use on your first trip!
 Read more about the Airbnb first time discount code or click below for your Airbnb coupon.

 Food & Drink in Antigua Guatemala